cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/topology.md

 ### Terraform support

-The Terraform nodes created using [Terraform plugin]({{< relref "working_with/official_plugins/orchestration/terraform.md" >}}) are treated in a special way.
-There are action icons in the bottom left corner of such nodes:
+Terraform nodes created using [Terraform plugin]({{< relref "working_with/official_plugins/orchestration/terraform.md" >}}) are treated in a special way.
+There are dedicated action icons in the bottom left corner of such nodes:

 * **Info** - shows Terraform node details in tabular view
-* **Expand / Collapse** - similar functionality as for Component and SharedResources nodes, but for Terraform node
+* **Expand / Collapse** - similar functionality as for Component and SharedResource nodes, but for Terraform node

 Terraform node collapsed: